-Mr. VandeWyngearde was selected for inclusion on the 2008-2012 Michigan Rising Stars lists.
+Mr. VandeWyngearde was selected for inclusion on the 2013-2014 Michigan Super Lawyers lists and on the 2008-2012 Michigan Rising Stars lists.

 - an independent examiner appointed by a U.S. District Court judge to review the financial condition of a publicly traded retailer in conjunction with a civil action filed by the Securities and Exchange Commission

 - an officer of a publicly traded energy corporation in conjunction with alleged securities violations

 - an officer of a publicly traded automotive supplier in conjunction with alleged securities violations

 - a publicly traded biotechnology company and its officers for allegedly misrepresenting the company’s ability to meet certain requirements for regulatory approval of its lead product in the United States and Europe